gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDashboardLayoutSizeByScreenSize } from '@gooddata/sdk-model';
 import { IDashboardObjectIdentity } from '@gooddata/sdk-model';
 import { IDashboardPermissions } from '@gooddata/sdk-model';
+import { IDashboardRichTextProps as IDashboardRichTextProps_2 } from './types.js';
 import { IDashboardWidget } from '@gooddata/sdk-model';
 import { IDashboardWidgetOverlay as IDashboardWidgetOverlay_2 } from '../../index.js';
 import { IDataView } from '@gooddata/sdk-backend-spi';